SumoLogic/sumologic-documentation/docs/get-started/keyboard-shortcuts.md

 ## Limitations

 - Keyboard shortcuts are not available when the Setup Wizard is open.
-- Keyboard shortcuts are disabled when typing in the [search text box](/docs/search/get-started-with-search/how-to-use-search-page).
+- Keyboard shortcuts are disabled when typing in the [search text box]).

 ## Keyboard Shortcuts on macOS